wavefrontHQ/help/proxies_intro.md

 and reliable manner.

 A proxy sends data to Wavefront over HTTPs and handles authentication with your Wavefront instance through a simple token.
-The proxy consolidates metrics into configurable batches (usually 1 second), adding minimal latency (0.5 second, on average, due to the 1 second batches).
+The proxy consolidates metrics into configurable batches (usually 1 second) and adding minimal latency.

-The proxy works with Wavefront response codes to ensure end-to-end flow control.
-When it detects network connectivity issues, the proxy queues metrics internally in memory and to disk.
+The proxy works with the Wavefront server to ensure end-to-end flow control.
+When it detects network connectivity issues, the proxy queues metrics in memory and to disk.
 Once connectivity is restored the proxy replays queued metrics but prioritizes real-time traffic.
 A proxy generates its own usage metrics for easy monitoring of the pipeline within Wavefront.